postcss/postcss/README.md

 * [postcss-url] rebases or inlines `url()`s.
 * [postcss-epub] adds the `-epub-` prefix to relevant properties.
-* [postcss-custom-properties] supports variables, using syntax from the W3C CSS Custom Properties spec.
+* [postcss-custom-properties] supports variables, using syntax from the W3C Custom Properties.
 * [mq4-hover-shim] supports the `@media (hover)` feature from the Media Queries 4 draft.
 * [postcss-color-palette] transforms CSS2 color keywords to a custom palette.
 * [postcss-custom-media] supports custom aliases for media queries, using syntax from the Media Queries 4 draft.
 * [css-byebye] removes the CSS rules that you don’t want.
 * [postcss-simple-vars] supports for Sass-style variables.
 * [postcss-data-packer] moves embedded Base64 data out of the stylesheet